 I have self-published my work—one novel before my traditional and three novels after.
 In fact, I am frequently asked to speak on the comparison between the experiences.
 In a nutshell, self-publishing should not be the first choice unless you already have an extensive fan base and a way to reach them.
 The mechanics of self-publishing are easily mastered.
 That’s not the issue.
 And the artistic and editorial control is very satisfying, However, discoverability (notice me! notice me!) is hard enough with a big house at your back.
 It’s even harder as an indy pub.
 Plus access to shelf space in stores and libraries is close to impossible.
 Foreign sales, which made the international success of Pretty Girl-13, are pretty much out of the picture for an indy.
 The reason we all know about The Martian is that Andy Weir was exceptionally talented, fortunate, well-timed, etc. You can’t go into self-pub with the expectation that you will even make back your investment.
 Just the hope.

-Next we’ll hear from K. A. Barson, whose whose poignant and powerfuecfd99ab8e21b3e559060c49d9752679l 2013 Debut, 45 POUNDS (more or less), earned a VOYA starred review and became a beloved favourite for anyone who struggles, or has struggled, with issues of weight and self-image.
+Next we’ll hear from K. A. Barson, whose whose poignant and powerful 2013 Debut, 45 POUNDS (more or less), earned a VOYA starred review and became a beloved favourite for anyone who struggles, or has struggled, with issues of weight and self-image.